csjunxu/MCWNNM-ICCV2017/Readme.txt

 Notice:
 ------------
-We are still optimize the code.
+1. We are still optimize the code.
+In fact, this model can achieve much better performance followed by the suggestions in the file ''PossibleExtension.txt''.

+2. The optimized code is provided in https://github.com/csjunxu/MCWNNM_ICCV2017.

+3. If you want to follow this work and has no ideas, please read ''PossibleExtension.txt''.

 Overview
 ------------
-The function "Demo_MCWNNM_ADMM[1|2]" demonstrates color image denoising with the MCWNNM models introduced in the paper.
+The function "Demo_MCWNNM_ADMM[1||2]" demonstrates color image denoising with the MCWNNM models introduced in the paper.
 They use the same model, but with different settings.
 You can choose any setting for your purpose.